-At a time when many financial institutions still don’t have an effective onboarding program for new customers or members and have not implemented a process of cross-selling that takes advantage of internal and external consumer insight, it is not surprising that the industry does a poor job onboarding new mobile banking households.
+At a time when roughly half of financial institutions still don’t have an effective onboarding program for new customers or members and have not implemented a process of cross-selling that takes advantage of internal and external consumer insight, it is not surprising that the industry does a poor job onboarding new mobile banking households.
 It is also not surprising that banks and credit unions have not leveraged the mobile banking platform as a way to cross-sell additional products and services.
 Both of these strategies can provide quick and significant payoffs if done correctly.

 Mobile Banking Onboarding

 It is already a well known fact within the financial services industry that onboarding new checking customers improves engagement, stems attrition and provides a strong foundation for relationship expansion.
-In fact, the first 90 days are universally considered the ‘prime time’ for frequent communication surrounding the use of accounts opened and the engagement with services such as billpay, funds transfer and direct deposit.
+In fact, the first 90 days are universally considered the ‘prime time’ for frequent communication surrounding the use of accounts opened and the engagement with services such as bill pay, funds transfer and direct deposit.

 More that just a great time to educate consumers about their new checking account, another stream of communication should revolve around the optimal use of mobile banking.
-While digital banking executives would love to think otherwise, a new mobile banking customer usually needs education around how to perform P2P payments, internal and external funds transfers, bill payments, and even mobile deposits.
+While digital banking executives would love to think otherwise, a new mobile banking customer usually wants education around how to perform P2P payments, internal and external funds transfers, bill payments, and even mobile check deposits.